Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Why do parties engage in negative campaigning?

 \subsection{Data and method}

-We draw on \textcite{vanvlietTwitterParliamentarianDatabase2020} which includes 18,066,672 tweets by 5,439 parliamentarians from 2017 to 2022.
-The data includes all tweets from all parliamentarians that had Twitter accounts in EU member states, candidate states, and EFTA countries where at least 45\% of the parliamentarians used Twitter.
-We focus here on Austria, Belgium, Switzerland, Germany, Denmark, Spain, Finland, France, United Kingdom, Greece, Ireland, Iceland, Italy, Latvia, Netherlands, Norway, Poland, Slovenia, and Sweden.
-This enables measurement of negative campaigning across multiple election periods, including the COVID-19 period.
+We draw on \textcite{vanvlietTwitterParliamentarianDatabase2020}, which includes 18,066,672 tweets by 5,439 parliamentarians from 2017 to 2022.
+The dataset covers all tweets from parliamentarians with Twitter accounts in EU member states, candidate states, and EFTA countries where a substantial share of legislators use the platform.
+We focus on Austria, Belgium, Switzerland, Germany, Denmark, Spain, Finland, France, the United Kingdom, Greece, Ireland, Iceland, Italy, Latvia, the Netherlands, Norway, Poland, Slovenia, and Sweden.

+The selection of countries is primarily driven by data availability.
+To our knowledge, this dataset provides the most comprehensive and systematically comparable source of cross-national data on parliamentary communication currently available.
+Importantly, it focuses on countries in which Twitter constituted a meaningful arena of elite political communication.
+This helps ensure that the observed communication patterns are informative of broader party strategies rather than idiosyncratic behavior by a few highly active individuals.

+At the same time, the countries included span considerable variation in party systems, electoral institutions, and political dynamics, providing meaningful comparative leverage within a broadly comparable regional context.
+Focusing on this set of countries also allows us to observe communication across multiple electoral cycles and political periods—including the COVID-19 pandemic—within a consistent data-generating framework.

-Twitter (now X) has held a special position in political communication and research \parencite{jungherrTwitterUseElection2016}.
-Its affordances for brief, direct messaging that bypassed traditional media gatekeepers led to widespread adoption among journalists and politicians, extending its influence far beyond the platform itself \parencite{enliPersonalizedCampaignsPartyCentred2013, oschatzTwitterNewsAnalysis2022}.
-Unique among social media is how Twitter facilitated direct inter-politician interactions, both collaborative and adversarial \parencite{vanvlietTwitterParliamentarianDatabase2020, keucheniusWhyItImportant2021}.
-These characteristics make Twitter a valuable data source for analysing party positions and communication strategies \parencite{haselmayerNegativeCampaigningIts2019}.
+Twitter (now X) has historically occupied a distinctive position in political communication and research \parencite{jungherrTwitterUseElection2016}.
+Its affordances for brief, direct messaging that bypassed traditional media gatekeepers contributed to widespread adoption among journalists and politicians, extending its influence well beyond the platform itself \parencite{enliPersonalizedCampaignsPartyCentred2013, oschatzTwitterNewsAnalysis2022}.
+Unlike many other social media platforms, Twitter also facilitated direct interactions between political actors, including both collaborative exchanges and adversarial debate \parencite{vanvlietTwitterParliamentarianDatabase2020, keucheniusWhyItImportant2021}.
+These features have made it a particularly valuable source for analysing party positions and communication strategies \parencite{haselmayerNegativeCampaigningIts2019}.
+At the same time, it is important to note that this position has evolved in recent years.
+Changes in platform governance, user composition, and patterns of use mean that Twitter no longer occupies the same central role in political communication as it did during the period studied here \parencite{tornberg2025shifts}.
+Our analysis should therefore be understood as capturing a specific phase in the development of digital political communication, rather than necessarily reflecting the current media environment.